ritza-co/simpletechguides.com/comparisons/dash0-vs-new-relic-vs-honeycomb.md

 tags: [kubernetes, monitoring, dash0, honeycomb, new-relic, observability, comparison, devops, opentelemetry]
 keywords: [kubernetes monitoring, dash0 vs honeycomb, honeycomb vs new relic, dash0 vs new relic, observability tools, kubernetes observability, dash0 review, honeycomb review, new relic review, opentelemetry observability]
 image: /img/comparisons/dash0-honeycomb-newrelic/cover.png
-​---
 ---

+# Dash0 vs Honeycomb vs New Relic

 Choosing an observability platform means committing to how you'll debug production issues for years to come.
 Migration is costly, so the initial decision matters.

-This comparison evaluates New Relic, Honeycomb, and Dash0 across installation complexity, feature sets, documentation quality, and pricing models.
-Each platform takes a different architectural approach: New Relic offers 700+ integrations and enterprise features, Honeycomb focuses on event-based debugging with high-cardinality data, and Dash0 builds natively on OpenTelemetry for Kubernetes environments.
+This comparison evaluates [New Relic](https://newrelic.com/), [Honeycomb](https://www.honeycomb.io/), and [Dash0](https://www.dash0.com/) across installation complexity, feature sets, documentation quality, and pricing models.
+Each platform takes a different architectural approach: New Relic offers 700+ integrations and enterprise features, Honeycomb focuses on event-based debugging with high-cardinality data, and Dash0 builds natively on [OpenTelemetry](https://opentelemetry.io/) for [Kubernetes](https://kubernetes.io/) environments.

 You'll see how each platform handles Kubernetes setup, what daily usage actually feels like, and what you pay at different scales.